Technology Makes Life Easier for Diabetics

 The good news for diabetics is that, though there’s no cure, diabetes technology is still advancing in the right direction.
 And with new devices, apps and big data leading the way, living with the disease is becoming a little bit easier.
 Here are some innovations making a big difference to patients.

 Less-invasive glucose monitors

-Companies are developing increasingly accurate monitors, and some now provide patients with a history of their results, helping them to gain a better understanding of their condition and learn what to watch out for.
-They also upload information from the patient’s smartphone to the cloud, where doctors and nurses can see it.
+Companies are developing increasingly accurate monitors, and some manufacturers now provide patients with a history of their results, helping them gain a better understanding of their condition and what to watch out for.
+Patients can also upload information from their smartphones to the cloud, where doctors and nurses can see it.